Environment

 In addition to the company’s own emission reduction measures, compensating for unavoidable emissions with climate protection certificates is another way to effectively mitigate climate change.
 Thanks to this approach, Linde Material Handling (Schweiz) AG has been delivering equipment to customers in Switzerland in a carbon-neutral way since July 2022, making it one of the first intralogistics companies to offer climate-friendly transportation.
 The company works with Swiss Climate to purchase emission certificates and support selected climate protection projects.

 Thanks to these efforts, Linde Material Handling (Schweiz) AG has successfully offset 32.4 tons of CO2 via a climate protection project.
 The supported project generates renewable energy from sawdust produced during the production of raw material for paper manufacture.
 The sawdust is reused as biomass to produce water vapor, which in turn serves as the energy source for the production of raw material.
 This regenerative system therefore enables fossil energy sources to be replaced as a heat source.
-The biomass project is one of the only climate protection projects in Europe to have been awarded the “Gold Standard.”
+The biomass project is one of the only climate protection projects in Europe to have been awarded Swiss Climate’s “Gold Standard.”

 Other Monitored Emissions